A property buyer’s guide to Ibiza

 Like IBI, wealth tax is paid by all property owners whether resident or non-resident.
 For non-residents, the tax-free allowance is €700,000.
 After that, the tax rate is on a sliding scale from 0.2% to 2.5%.
 The tax is based on the net value of the asset after deductions of the mortgage.
 For this reason, it can be worthwhile looking at refinancing after purchase

 This is a requirement for anyone outside the EU purchasing in the Balearic Islands.
 Essentially, it’s a background check so unless there is anything of note to raise a red flag, the permission is a formality.
-However, it can take three to four months and you can only apply in conjunction with a property purchase.

 This is an individual tax number which you will need to pay purchase and annual taxes.